YasHabib/MarketPlace_For_You/README.md

 **important**<br>
 Few APIs may not work as the Auth0 account used for this project was associated with my work email which I currently do not have access to.
 Hence authorization has been currently removed so you can test out the APIs without using a bearer token.
 However, some API uses the login userid to fetch information.<br>
-File upload APIs are current not working as I have shutdown my AWS account associated with this project and removed all related services to avoid server cost.
+File upload API is current not working as I have shutdown my AWS account associated with this project and removed all related services to avoid server cost.